Chart Color Schemes

 Plenty lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Plenty (Vic.) statistical area (Lv2) is estimated to be around 2,601 as of November 2025.
-This figure reflects an increase of 26 people since the 2021 Census, which reported a population of 2,575 people.
-The change is inferred from AreaSearch's estimation of the resident population at 2,578 following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
-This level of population equates to a density ratio of 236 persons per square kilometer.
-The Plenty (Vic.)
-(SA2) has shown a growth rate of 1.0% since the census, which is within 1.8 percentage points of the SA3 area's growth rate of 2.8%.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+The population of the suburb of Plenty (Vic.) is estimated at around 2,602 as of February 2026.
+This figure reflects an increase of 27 people since the 2021 Census, which reported a population of 2,575.
+The change is inferred from AreaSearch's estimation of the resident population at 2,578 following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 237 persons per square kilometer.
+Plenty's growth rate of 1.0% since the census positions it within 1.8 percentage points of the SA3 area (2.8%), indicating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the Plenty (Vic.)
-(SA2) is forecasted to experience significant population increase, with an expected growth of 680 persons to 2041, reflecting a total increase of 27.3% over the 17 years.
+Looking ahead, significant population growth is forecasted for the suburb, with an expected increase of 675 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 27.2% over the 17 years.

 Frequently Asked Questions - Population